Straight to content

 Advocating supply chain transparency

-Many of the problems facing people in middle- and low-income countries result – either directly or indirectly – from the practices and policies of multinational corporations at the end of supply chains.
+Many of the problems facing people in the Global South are influenced by the practices and policies of multinational corporations.

-Together with trade unions and other civil society organisations, we at SOMO are calling for the promotion and protection of the rights of workers, communities, and individuals along all stages of corporate supply chains.
+Together with trade unions and other civil society organisations, SOMO is working for the promotion and protection of the rights of workers, communities, and individuals along all stages of corporate supply chains.

-EU supply chains are riddled with human rights violations, land grabs, deforestation, pollution, and adverse biodiversity and climate impacts.
-This can be seen in the garment, electronics, food, and pharmaceutical supply chains.
-Many people in these sectors are working under inhumane and dangerous conditions, with little respect for either labour rights or environmental standards.
+International supply chains are riddled with human rights violations, land grabs, deforestation, pollution, and adverse biodiversity and climate impacts.
+This can be seen in the garment, electronics and food sectors SOMO has worked on extensively.

-We are pushing for regulation, policies, and practices that ensure supply chain transparency, decent work and sustainability – including legally enforceable corporate accountability mechanisms, and a leading role for workers in monitoring and improving workplace conditions.
+We are pushing for regulation, policies, and practices that ensure decent work and promote sustainable production – including legally enforceable corporate accountability mechanisms and a leading role for workers in monitoring and improving workplace conditions.

 Highlighted Publications